andepraveenofficial/TargetInterview/03 Theory/01 Client/05 React JS/ReactJS.md

 }
 ```
 2. __render()__
-   - `render()` method is used to return the JSX that is displayed in the UI.
+   - The `render()` method is used to return the JSX that is displayed in the UI.
    - If more than one HTML element is to be rendered, then they must be grouped using a container element or react fragment.
-   - `render()` is called whenever the state is updated using `setState` method.
+   - The `render()` is called whenever the state is updated using `setState` method.

 3. __componentDidMount()__
-The `componentDidMount()` method is used to do operations on the components after the initial render that means the component already placed in the DOM.
+The `componentDidMount()` method is used to do operations on the component after the initial render that means the component already placed in the DOM.
 In General we make __API__ Calls inside `componentDidMount()` so that it doesn't block render().
 __Example__: Setting timers, initiating API calls, ...etc.